 Do not leave charger leads plugged in to sockets when they are not in use.

 Use short flexes or cords on electrical equipment where possible.
-This includes:

 - coffee makers